perstarke-webdev/panorama-perspectives-blog/_posts/2024-12-15-business-better-than-ever.md

 There’s still so much to dive into, and that’s exciting.
 I don’t see this as a phase but as a mindset I want to keep building on.

+### **11. Always More To Come**

+This year has been an incredible journey, but as I like to say: **#AlwaysMoreToCome**.
+Here’s a glimpse into what’s next for me and my business:

+- **A new big project**: I’m currently planning something that could bring even more value to all my past and future clients.
+Still working out the details, but I'll share the journey!
+- **Exciting collaborations and projects**: I want to keep working with amazing people on bigger, challenging, and rewarding client projects.
+- **Commitment to learning and delivering value**: I’ll stay focused on improving myself and my skills to provide the best results and support for my clients.
+- **Expanding into new niches**: Powerlifting coaches remain my main focus, but I’m planning to branch out into other sports niches, like CrossFit, and work with student startups or side-business founders.
+- **Refining what works**: Everything that went well this year—like my content strategy—I’ll keep doing and make even better.
+- **Balancing work and life in Sydney**: While studying abroad in Australia, I’m committed to growing my business *and* enjoying this once-in-a-lifetime experience to the fullest!

+#### **Looking Ahead**
+This year has taught me that with focus, consistency, and openness, incredible things are possible.
+I’m so excited to see where this journey takes me next.

+And finally, a big thank you for reading this chatty and reflective post!
+I hope sharing what I’ve learned and done this year inspires you to work on your own goals, improve your life, or simply try something new.
+Your time and attention mean the world to me—thank you so much! 😊

+Here’s to what’s next: **#AlwaysMoreToCome**!